Dengue

-Dengue fever (DENG-gey) is a mosquito-borne illness that mostly affects tropical and subtropical countries.
-A high temperature and flu-like symptoms are common signs of dengue fever.
-A severe form of dengue fever, dengue hemorrhagic fever, can cause substantial bleeding, a drop in blood pressure (shock), and fatality.
+Dengue fever is considered one of the most common tropical viral infections seen in India.
+Dengue (DENG-gey) is a mosquito-borne illness that mostly affects tropical and subtropical countries.
+A high temperature and flu-like symptoms are common signs of dengue.
+A severe form of dengue, dengue hemorrhagic fever, can cause substantial bleeding, a drop in blood pressure (shock), and fatality.

 It commonly occurs in the post-monsoon period.
 Dengue is caused by 4 closely related serotypes of the dengue (Flaviviridae family) virus.
 It is transmitted by Aedes aegypti mosquitoes, which typically bite during day times.
 The incubation period ranges from 2-7 days.
+Let us discuss what are the different types of dengue, their symptoms, causes, risk factors, preventions, diagnosis and treatments in detail.

-Types Of Dengue
+Types Of Dengue Fever

 Symptoms Of Dengue Fever

-Symptoms of dengue fever generally appear four to ten days after the initial infection.
+Symptoms of dengue generally appear four to ten days after the initial infection.
 They are similar to flu or other illness symptoms.
 Young children and persons who have never been infected may endure a less severe sickness than older children and adults.

 High-grade fever with chills, retro orbital pain, joint pains, body aches, headache, severe generalized weakness, diffuse flushing red color rash initially after 1-2 days of fever, later petechial rash seen over trunk, legs, and arms, conjunctival redness, etc.